larsthorup/aws-copilot-sandbox/README.md

 ## TODO

-- generate port for multiple stack instances on swarm
 - verify aws copilot
+- generate random port for multiple stack instances on swarm
 - api: use internal hostname for internal hosts (db)
 - traefik to route from host name to stack instance
 - Deploy to Docker Swarm